SpenceKonde/megaTinyCore/megaavr/extras/Ref_Interrupts.md

 ```

 **Usually wrong - except for some pin interrupts**
-This method is less wrong than the first.
-Compared to the third method, this "late clear" is worse when the interrupt is one that does not have a normall interrupt enable bit somewhere, and you are disabling it during the ISR (the most common case is when a pin interrupt is set or to trigger on LOW LEVEL)) and it is possible that an interrupt could occur again between an "early clear" and when you disable the the interrupt - amd stil trogger when the flag is set, even when disabled (again, only the on example I can think of).
+The "late clear" method is far less wrong than the first.
+You read he flags, and base your actions on them.
+Then, after the interrupt processing is done, you clear **the flags you recorded and used**.
+This will guarantee that if you have interrupts on (say) other pins on a port different from the one that triggered the ISR, and they meet the interrupt condition while handling the first interrupt, as soon as the ISR returns, it will execute a single instruction and then restart the interrupt to handle the other pin(s). **this is the only correct way to deal with a LOW_LEVEL pin interrupt** since you need to turn off the interrupt during the ISR.
+On the other hand, it's possible that one handler will be much longer than the other (you try to avoid long running interrupts, but sometimes you have no choice).
+If one of the flags is handled fast, and the condition occurs relatively frequently you could miss one because you were handling the slow one.

 ```c++
 ISR(PERIPHERAL_INT_vect) {